bluecolab/BlueColab_MobileDataViz/README.md

 <hr>

 ### Getting Started
-1. Clone the repository `git clone https://github.com/bluecolab/BlueColab_MobileDataViz.git`.
-    1. We use [git 🔗](https://git-scm.com/) for version control.
-For installing git, please see the [git website 🔗](https://git-scm.com/).
-2. To get started on the frontend, see [here](./aquawatch_mobile_app/README.md)
+1. To get started, please see [here](./aquawatch_mobile_app/README.md)
-3. For details on the app internals, please see our [Wiki](https://github.com/bluecolab/BlueColab_MobileDataViz/wiki/).
+2. For details on the app internals, please see our [Wiki](https://github.com/bluecolab/BlueColab_MobileDataViz/wiki/).

 <hr>